 Casey Key is primarily residential, with a mix of beach cottages and sprawling estate properties.
 Homes towards the north side tend to be bigger and grander, while a few apartments and motels can be found towards the southern side.
 North Jetty Park, a popular spot for fishing, picnics, and viewing magnificent sunset views, is located at the southern end of Casey Key.

 Developed by circus magnate John Ringling, this barrier island was intended to become the residential extension of nearby St. Armands Key and has remained a well-known vacation destination through the years.
 During the 1940s, Lido Key became the holiday playground of the rich and famous when the Lido Casino was built on the main beach area; the casino was demolished in 1969, and only the swimming pool was retained.
-Many high-end communities can be found around the Lido Beach area, like the Lido Towers, Orchid Beach Club, Ritz-Carlton Beach Residences, and more.
+Many high-end communities can be found in the Lido Beach area, like the Lido Towers, Orchid Beach Club, Ritz-Carlton Beach Residences, and more.

-Lido Key’s beachfront runs the length of its western coastline, and is roughly divided into three areas: to the north is North Lido Beach, which is more private and secluded; in the center is Lido Beach, considered as the main public beach; and to the south is South Lido Park, which offers picnic areas, grills, and nature trails.
+Lido Key’s beachfront runs the length of its western coastline and is roughly divided into three areas: to the north is North Lido Beach, which is more private and secluded; in the center is Lido Beach, considered as the main public beach; and to the south is South Lido Park, which offers picnic areas, grills, and nature trails.
 Just within walking distance from Lido Beach through John Ringling Boulevard is the popular shopping district of St. Armands Key, where you can find a variety of clothing shops, specialty boutiques, dining establishments, salons, and galleries.

 An island in Sarasota Bay, south of the Ringling Causeway, between mainland Sarasota and St. Armands Key.
-Originally a small island connected to the Ringling Causeway by a tree lined causeway of its own, it was the home of John Ringling North, nephew of Circus Magnate, John Ringling.
+Originally a small island connected to the Ringling Causeway by a tree-lined causeway of its own, it was the home of John Ringling North, nephew of Circus Magnate, John Ringling.
 Created by dredge and fill in the late 1950s, it is approximately 250 acres of one of the most prestigious residential areas on Florida’s West Coast.
 Originally called Bird Key because of the large population of birds that flock to the original island.